Everything you need to know

 How do I get involved?

-Women’s recruitment takes place at the beginning of the fall semester.
+Check out the Greek Life Interest form on the UWEC Greek Life page!
+Women’s formal recruitment takes place at the beginning of the fall semester.
 Any woman interested in joining a sorority is encouraged to register for and attend the fall recruitment events.
 Men interested in joining a fraternity should contact the chapter’s recruitment chair(s).
 Contact information is available on the local chapter websites.

 Additional questions?
 Contact us!